-- Coverage: Number of records (percentage) of records labeled by the rule - Annotated coverage: Number of records (percentage) of annotated records labeled by the rule - Correct/incorrect: Number of labels the rule predicted correctly/incorrectly (if annotations are available) - Precision: Percentage of correct labels given by the rule (if annotations are available)
+- Coverage: Percentage of records labeled by the rule. - Annotated coverage: Percentage of annotated records labeled by the rule. - Correct/incorrect: Number of labels the rule predicted correctly/incorrectly with respect to the annotations. - Precision: Percentage of correct labels given by the rule with respect to the annotations.